joshkel/eslint-plugin-lodash/docs/rules/import-scope.md

 * `method` for single method imports
 * `member` for destructured members
 * `full` for the full Lodash object
-* `method-package` for importing single method packages
+* `method-package` for importing per method packages

 The following patterns are considered warnings: